cogentcore/core/README.md

 * reparse path string button..  need generic methods!

-* weird inconsistency in HasScroll in layout for fileview (on mac only?)

 * double click close dialog is only for tableview select action -- need a separate pathway for that.

 * label needs 2nd pass with actual size to re-layout (only for wordwrap) --